-For over twenty years Tucson Waldorf School has served parents and their children from their newborn years through Grade 8 with an education that delivers academic excellence and joy in learning.
-We offer an outstanding classical education, presented with excellence and an ethic of beauty, while at the same time nurturing family life, and fostering social and environmental awareness.
-Everything we do at Tucson Waldorf School is in support of the wonderful children who learn and thrive here.
+For over thirty years Tucson Waldorf School has served parents and children from their newborn years through Grade 8 with an education that fosters academic engagement and joy in learning.
+TWS offers an outstanding classical education, presented with care and an ethic of beauty, while at the same time nurturing family life, and developing social and environmental awareness.
+Everything done at Tucson Waldorf School is in support of the wonderful children who learn and thrive here.

-Every child receives an education with presented with beauty, breadth and depth that responds to the developmental stages of students as they grow from their early childhood and preschool years into teenagers.
+Every child receives an education presented with beauty, breadth, and depth that responds to the developmental stages as they grow from their early childhood and preschool years into teenagers.

-As Arizona’s only independent Waldorf School, and a developing member of the Association of Waldorf Schools of North America (AWSNA), we are uniquely positioned to deliver the Waldorf curriculum at its highest and intended standard.
+As Arizona’s oldest independent Waldorf School and a full member of the Association of Waldorf Schools of North America (AWSNA), TWS is uniquely positioned to deliver the Waldorf curriculum at its highest intended standard.
 (Read more in our programs section.)

-Our River Bend campus is a natural bounty in the desert, situated in the heart of the Finger Rock Watershed of the Santa Catalina Mountains in Tucson, Arizona.
-Our students enjoy an expansive and secure 10-acre campus located in the Binghampton Historic District – an educational, farming and cultural corridor in the heart of Tucson.
-Manicured playing fields, shaded play areas, a biodynamic garden, playgrounds, archery range as well as our treasured goat pen and chicken coop provide the children with the fresh air and space they need to thrive in childhood.
+Located near a bend in the Rillito River, Tucson Waldorf School’s campus is a natural bounty in the desert, situated in the heart of the Finger Rock Watershed of the Santa Catalina Mountains in Tucson, Arizona.
+Students enjoy an expansive 10-acre campus located in the Binghampton Historic District – an educational, farming and cultural corridor in the heart of Tucson.
+Playing fields, shaded play areas, a garden, playgrounds, and archery range, as well as a chicken coop, provide the children with the fresh air and space they need to thrive.

-Our students also have numerous opportunities to explore locally on weekly foot excursions with their teachers to surrounding areas such as Native Seeds SEARCH, important historic landmarks and after school to the JCC.
+Tucson Waldorf School students have numerous opportunities to explore locally on weekly foot excursions with their teachers to surrounding areas such as Native Seeds SEARCH, important historic landmarks, and after school to the JCC.

 Tucson Waldorf School Culture

 The community of Tucson Waldorf School is wonderful!
 The school fosters a vibrant culture rich in diverse ethnicities, religions, and economic backgrounds.
-There is tremendous active life within our community in the many campus-wide celebrations, festivals, field trips, and also parent education events such as our Treasuring Childhood Film & Lecture series.
-It is through these events that we gather to discuss the values that are an underpinning of Waldorf education and an outreach to the greater-Tucson community.
+There is a tremendously active life within our community in the many campus-wide celebrations, festivals, field trips, and also parent education events.
+It is through these events that families gather to discuss the values that are an underpinning of Waldorf education and an outreach to the greater-Tucson community.

-Our community grows close in familiarity and warm relationships — where every parent, teacher, and administrative staff member at Tucson Waldorf School participates in the unfolding capabilities of the students and the promise they show for the future as these children grow together.
+Our community grows close in familiarity and warm relationships — where every parent, teacher, and administrative staff member at Tucson Waldorf School participates in creating a community which supports the unfolding capacities of the students and the promise they show for the future.

 Our Graduates and Alumni

-Upon graduation, our students eagerly take to high school with a strong love of learning.
-Our graduates attend a wide range of high schools including University High School (UHS), BASIS High School, Salpointe, Tucson High, Catalina Foothills, and other public and private schools throughout Tucson and Oro Valley.
+Upon graduation, TWS students eagerly take to high school with a strong love of learning.
+Graduates attend a wide range of high schools including University High School (UHS), BASIS High School, Salpointe, Tucson High, Catalina Foothills, and other public and private schools throughout Tucson and Oro Valley.

-Our approach at Tucson Waldorf School awakens in each student a sense of curiosity that lasts a lifetime.
-Our graduates are prepared to thrive in an ever-changing world and to participate as thoughtful, resourceful, and confident young men and women.
+The approach at Tucson Waldorf School awakens in each student a sense of curiosity that lasts a lifetime.
+Graduates are prepared to thrive in an ever-changing world and to participate as thoughtful, resourceful, and confident young adults.